MarkusBordihn/BOs-Easy-NPC/README.md

 ## ✨ Features

 - Providing easy NPCs with basic dialogs and a easy setup.
+- Easy Action configuration with debug option.
+- Skin configuration with player name and URL support.
 - Server and client friendly.
 - API support / integration for other mods (WIP).